 6. Stick to Your Process, No Exceptions

 If you bypass formal approvals once, you will create an open door for repeated scope creep.
-All change needs to go by the proper procedure.
+All change needs to go through the proper procedure.

 Create accountability within your team.
 Make sure all from foremen on up to office admins understand how crucial change order documentation is.
 Even tiny adjustments, such as changing cabinet handles, need to follow the same formal process.
 Such discipline keeps you from having disputes and unpaid labor.